jfdev001/icon-model-machine-learning-backbone/README.md

 cd /work/bm1233/${USER}

 # Make a build directory for out of source ICON builds
+# NOTE: If this directory already exists, it would be wise to delete it
+# since if you attempt to re-compile sources of potentially mismatched UAICON
+# versions/config files, you will get errors
 mkdir -p icon-builds/uaicon-with-ftorch

 # Cache the path to the ICON build directory